-According to New York-based Agora Gallery, “an artist agent is any professional who works on behalf of an artist to represent, promote, and sell their work.”
+According to NYC art representation gallery Agora, “an artist agent is any professional who works on behalf of an artist to represent, promote, and sell their work.”

 People seek out artist representation for a wide variety of reasons, aside from simply wanting to find a larger audience for their work.
 Here’s a few of the other services an art agent could potentially provide:

-It’s worth thinking long and hard about your short-term and long-term goals for your art career and looking for an art agent who’s equipped to help you make that happen, whether that’s selling individual works of art, scouting out commission opportunities, scoring licensing deals, getting featured in media, scheduling event appearances, or anything else on your wish list.
+It’s worth thinking long and hard about your short-term and long-term goals for your art career and looking for an artist representative who’s equipped to help you make that happen, whether that’s selling individual works of art, scouting out commission opportunities, scoring licensing deals, getting featured in media, scheduling event appearances, or anything else on your wish list.

-It’s important to note that there isn’t just one kind of art agent.
-Artists can recruit an art consultant, a private art dealer, an artist management agency, a commercial art gallery (which tend to be more hands-on with artists’ career trajectories—and more expensive–than other types of galleries), an interior designer, a publicist, or a marketing specialist in order to further their business interests.
+It’s important to note that there isn’t just one kind of artist representative.
+Artists can recruit an art consultant, a private art dealer, an artist management agency, a commercial art gallery (which tend to be more hands-on with artists’ career trajectories—and more expensive–than other types of galleries, an interior designer, a publicist, or a marketing specialist in order to further their business interests.

 It’s important to note that not all art agents are one-stop shops; depending on your needs and the services offered by your gallery or agent, you might find yourself eventually needing to hire additional staff to handle things like publicity or admin tasks.

-Art industry professionals, like mentor and coach Renee Phillips, point out that the world of fine art representation is not licensed or regulated.
+Art industry professionals, like mentor and coach Renee Phillips, point out that the world of fine art and photography agents is not licensed or regulated.
 That might make things more confusing from the point of view of an artist trying to decide who to recruit for help.
 The good news is, you can technically hire just about anyone you feel would be able to confidently represent you.